OSGP/Documentation/Userguide/Installation/setupOSGP.md

 ### Setting Up the Open Smart Grid Platform
-This chapter describes all the steps needed to set-up the open samrt grid platform.
+This chapter describes all the steps needed to set-up the open smart grid platform.

 ### Importing Maven Projects into Eclipse
 Open Eclipse by clicking the shortcut on the Desktop and import the projects.

 Go to File -> Import -> Existing Maven Projects, browse to folder `/home/dev/Sources/OSGP`

-You will find 5 folders there, import each one (Except Config) in the following order:
+Import the following Projects (in the order as mentioned below)

 - `/home/dev/Sources/OSGP/Shared`
 - `/home/dev/Sources/OSGP/Platform`
 - `/home/dev/Sources/OSGP/Protocol-Adapter-OSLP`

+The following Protocol Adapters are optional, they are not required for this Installation Guide.

 - `/home/dev/Sources/OSGP/Protocol-Adapter-DLMS`
+- `/home/dev/Sources/OSGP/Protocol-Adapter-IEC61850`

+Optional, contains the Integration Tests (not covered in the manual)
+- `/home/dev/Sources/OSGP/Integration-Tests`

 ![alt text](./installation-script-screenshots/54.png)